Cerulity64X/latexishify/README.md

 An extremely simple program that converts plain text into Latex-like mathematical symbols.

 # Usage
-This can be built as a library or as an executable that acts like `cat`, reading from stdin and writing to stdout.\
+This can be built as a library or as an executable that acts like `cat`, reading from argv (else stdin) and writing to stdout.\
 The latest builds (windows exe and rlib) are in the Releases.\
-Directions for running from the CLI:
+Directions for running from the CLI:\
+Running without passing anything through will echo anything entered in Latex-ish.\
+Running with arguments (`latexishify.exe "hello there"`) will print the output similar to echo.\
+Running by piping (`echo hello there | latexishify.exe`) will print the output similar to cat.

 # Conversions
 Can convert Latin characters, Greek characters, and numeric characters.
 The exact character ranges are as follows: